-The next standard up is Cat6, which are wound more tightly, add a nylon spline, and shielding to further reduce crosstalk, and reduce interference.
+The next standard up is Cat6, which are wound more tightly with a nylon spline and shielding to further reduce crosstalk and reduce interference.
 While the obvious advantage of Cat6 cabling is that the throughput bumps up to a ridiculous 10 Gbps, but the detail is that these speeds are limited to 55 meter distances, which is shorter than for Cat5 or Cat5e runs, and at longer distances goes back to 1 Gbps.

 The latest "cable on the block" is Cat7, which is shielded, and requires a GigaGate45 connection.
-The speeds are wickedly fast, at shorter distances, maxing out at 100 Gbps (!) at < 15 meter distances, and reverting to 10 Gbps at longer distances.
+The speeds are wickedly fast, at shorter distances, maxing out at 100 Gbps at less than 15 meter distances, and reverting to 10 Gbps at longer distances.
 There is also a Cat8 standard that is still being finalized, but no gear is currently available, with a targeted throughput of 40 Gbps at longer distances.
 These "next generation" cable choices of Cat7 and above are more suited to data centers, than residential applications.

 Want some Cat7 cable?
 The Amazon Basics version will only cost you $7 for 3ft.